Russell-Nesbitt/probeStartTree/README.md

  ### Uninstallation ###
  If you backed up your "GameData" folder, just delete the GameData folder currently in .../steam/steamapps/common/Kerbal Space Program, and replace it with the backed-up copy.
- If you did not back up your "GameData" folder, you'll have to reinstall all edited KSP files through Steam's "Verify Integrity of Game Files" option.
+ If you did not back up your "GameData" folder, you'll have to reinstall all edited KSP files through Steam's "Verify Integrity of Game Files" ability.
 NOTE THAT THIS WILL RESTORE EVERY EDITED KSP FILE TO ITS VANILLA STATE!
 BACK UP ANY OTHER INSTALLED KSP MODS FIRST!

  ### Planned Features ###
 Resolve the dependency on the dictionary config file to increase compatibility with other mods.